 Basemaps are the canvas for your maps and eSpatial already has a wide variety available for you to use.
 In this release, we will be adding two.
 The first is a transit basemap which highlights primary and secondary roads, airports and the rail network.
 The second is a plain white basemap.
 The plain basemap is one of our most frequent customer requests.
 This allows you to really focus in on a particular region, without the distraction of other regions in the background.

 For the past number of weeks, we have been working with a group of our customers who have registered for our Salesforce.com beta program.
 This beta program is set up to better understand requirements of our customers when it comes to the import and synchronization of data from the Salesforce.com CRM with eSpatial.
 After gathering their individual and common requirements we are delighted to be able to get the first phase underway in our next release.
 The program will also give our customers early access to the product and the ability to provide feedback as we work on a full implementation.
-Currently, this beta program is only available to Analyst, Team Plus and Enterprise customers.
-If you would like to be a part of the beta program, please visit this page and fill out the contact form.
+Currently, this beta program is only available to Analyst and Enterprise customers.

 Stay tuned to our blog over the next month for a more detailed walk-through of the various features of the new release.

 Are you a Salesforce User?
 Check out eSpatial for Salesforce on the AppExchange!